oscarroyo4/Proyecto_1_BaldosaStudios/README.md

 - Team members
 - Gameplay Video
 - Download link
-- Link of our Wiki
+- Link to our Wiki

 ### Description of the game